 - The earrings are 18 Kt gold with 22 Kt gold shepherd's hooks.

-- The total diamond carat weight is approximately 2/3 carat.
+- The total diamond carat weight is approximately .4 or up to 1/2 carat.

 - The total sapphire carat weight is just over 1/2 carat untreated, unheated, from Sri Lanka.